Incept5/w-jax-munich-2025-workshop/stage-4-agentic-rag/README.md

 ```
 🚀 Stage 4: RAG Ingestion Pipeline

-🐍 Using Python embedding service (recommended)
+🐍 Using Python embedding service (REQUIRED)
-✓ Python service is ready
+✓ Python service is ready at http://localhost:8001

 📄 Using committed repository files from git
    (Use --refresh to fetch fresh data with gitingest)